Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Numerical Experiments

 To initialize all the DLRA algorithms, we employ a low-rank approximation of the ``discretized" initial datum.
-Specifically, the initial condition of Algorithms \ref{alg: DLR EM SDE algorithm}, \ref{alg: Eva Proj Splitt SDE algorithm}, and \ref{alg: Stoch DLR Proj algorithm}, is the rank-$k$ best approximation with respect to the Frobenius norm of $[X^{\mathrm{true}}_{1}(0), \dots, X^{\mathrm{true}}_{M}(0)] \in \mathbb{R}^{d \times M}$, namely the rank-$k$ truncated SVD of the matrix whose columns are the $M$ realizations of $X^{\mathrm{true}}_0$.
-In relation \eqref{ex: toy example}, we remark that the drift and the diffusion coefficients for the first two components are the same, up to different Brownian motions.
-Moreover, the diffusion coefficient is constructed so that $\sigma_B$ is actually the lower-bound quantity described in Assumption \ref{ass: diff}.
-Then, we expect that for all the DLRA algorithms of rank $k=2$ we obtain a good approximation of the full-order solution of \eqref{ex: toy example} over time discretization and that the covariance of the stochastic basis is always strictly positive definite, according to results in Sections \ref{sec: DLR EM}, \ref{sec: convergence PS EM}, and \ref{sec: convergence PS SDE}.
+Specifically, the initial condition of Algorithms \ref{alg: DLR EM SDE algorithm}, \ref{alg: Stoch DLR Proj algorithm}, and \ref{alg: Eva Proj Splitt SDE algorithm}, is the rank-$k$ best approximation with respect to the Frobenius norm of $[X^{\mathrm{true}}_{1}(0), \dots, X^{\mathrm{true}}_{M}(0)] \in \mathbb{R}^{d \times M}$, namely the rank-$k$ truncated SVD of the matrix whose columns are the $M$ realizations of $X^{\mathrm{true}}_0$.
+In \eqref{ex: toy example}, we remark that the drift and the diffusion coefficients for the first two components are the same, although the Brownian motions differ.
+Moreover, the diffusion coefficient is constructed so that $\sigma_B$ is actually the lower-bound quantity appearing in Assumption \ref{ass: diff}.
+Then, we expect that for all the DLRA algorithms of rank $k=2$ we obtain a good approximation of the full-order solution of \eqref{ex: toy example} over time discretization and that the covariance of the stochastic basis is always strictly positive definite, according to results in Sections \ref{sec: DLR EM}, \ref{sec: convergence PS SDE}, and \ref{sec: convergence PS EM}.